vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 ### Subnets

- You can create a maximum of three zones in the [subnet.tf](subnet.tf) file.
-The zones are defined as lists in the file, and then are converted to objects before the resources are provisioned.
-The conversion ensures that the addition or deletion of subnets affects only the added or deleted subnets, as shown in the following example.
+ You can create up to three zones in the [subnet.tf](subnet.tf) file.
+The zones are defined as lists in the file and then converted to objects before resource provisioning.
+This conversion ensures that adding or removing subnets affects only the relevant subnets, as demonstrated in the following example.

 ```terraform
 module.subnets.ibm_is_subnet.subnet["gcat-multizone-subnet-a"]